O-Three-Two/2023-10-zetachain-alpha/phase-1/101-dev/README.md

 Also allows you to kind of streamline the user experience a little bit, the user may not need to jump between four or five different chains in order to do something.

+#### TBD

+ when you're transferring value, instead of locking assets in a vault like in the wormhole, or recent Ronin incident, and then having some synthetic asset on the other destination that's backed by that leaving all of that vault at risk.
+For us, it looks more like a two sided swap.
+So you would swap X for data that's burned, and then on the destination that's minted, and then traded for your target asset.
+But to a user, it's really just all that's kind of managed in the background by app developers and zeta chain.
+So to user, all you're doing is just sending a transaction, and you get the result.
+What, whether that's interacting with a smart contract, sending data, transferring value.
+So often, it's super simple from a user standpoint, and then yeah, and then we just have like a really seamless developer experience, that does not put much of the security burden or development burden on them.
+While at the same time, we just have kind of the infinite creativity, ceiling of a general smart contract platform.

 #### Summary

 So, in a summary omni chain smart contracts are different from cross chain messaging in that they allow for transferring arbitrary data and value between multiple connected chains, while cross chain messaging is limited to transferring data and value within a single chain.